 As for making it to 93, through the war and those years of hard work?
 “You need to get with it while you’re still vertical, I can’t stop now I have too many responsibilities,” said Mullins a cogent communicator, who gets around well and looks to be in good shape; a young 93 for sure.

 And for the inevitable question, how are you so healthy at this age?
 “I’ve had a good wife to keep me happy, I stay active and keep my mind sharp by thinking of things to invent.”
 He’s still an active member of the VFW Honor Guard.

 To the people of Garberville where Mullin’s lived for 59 years: “You gave me a chance to get out of a ditch [when I came here] I couldn’t have bought you a hamburger then, or one for myself really, but today I can buy you a steak.
 It’s a little paradise on earth.”
 Mullins beamed.
 And it was here that he became a successful businessman as owner of G & M Construction.

 If the past 93 years are any indication, George Mullins: husband, care provider, father, grandfather great-great-grandfather, WW II hero, and a good citizen of the country and community; he may remain vertical for a long while, and someone might just buy him a steak.

 “I can’t say that I enjoyed the war, but it was the place to be,” said Mullins.
 “It took me a long time to get my brain straightened out, but our generation is, of course, different.
 I believe we were so thankful for having survived, we accepted the horrors of war differently than later generations.
 But you never forget, it’s a hard drive that can’t be erased.”

-Item: Twelve WW II veterans die about every hour, around 292 a day.
-Of the sixteen million who served less than 4% remain.
-The average age is 92.
-(Updated 6/19) Source: National WWII Museum New Orleans.
+Item: More than ten WW II veterans die every hour, around 243 a day.
+Of the sixteen million who served, about 3% remain.
+The average age is 96.